 Barbecues call for the use of open flames in conditions that one cannot always control.
 These conditions are mostly weather-related, and while the very mention of a summer barbecue implies that the sun will be out and the temperature mild and enjoyable, you cannot always be sure of the wind.
 This and other factors can affect the overall success of your barbecue.
 Therefore, you must keep some important safety guidelines in mind as you plan your next barbecue.

 As you prepare to bring out the tongs and uncap the lighter fluid, the following tips and pointers should help to keep you and your loved ones safe as you enjoy your barbecue:

 - Ensure the cleanliness of your grill.
-You must double check to confirm that your grill has been adequately cleaned after its last use, be it last summer or the previous day.
-Using grills that aren’t well-cleaned risk the sparking of rogue fires that could cause a lot of damage.
+You must double-check to confirm that your grill has been adequately cleaned after its last use, be it last summer or the previous day.
+Using grills that aren’t well-cleaned risks the sparking of rogue fires that could cause a lot of damage.